 - investigage the technology behind such potential applications

 As specific objectives, by the end of the course students should be able to:

 - a simple introduction to optical diffraction and Fourier optics.

 - apply Fourier techniques to simple optical spatial patterns.

 - understand the principles of optical correlation and holography.

-- understand the principles of liquid crystal phase modulation.
+- understand the basic principles of liquid crystal phase modulation.

 - explain the principles and construction of spatial light modulators (SLMs).

-- understand the basic principles optical systems and how to build them
+- understand the basic principles of free space optical systems and how to build them

 - know the basic function of adaptive optical systems.